nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:

-Chad will say goodbye before ending the session then the app will exit.
+Chad will say goodbye before the app exits.

 ```
 Goodbye.
 Hope we see each other again soon.